botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-command-examples.md

 This command does a good job at using a little bit of everything.
 Which include but is not limited to, `conditional statement`, `assigning values to variable`, `getting command arguments`, `using template code`, and `creating embeds`.
 If you are able to understand everything in this command, you are at a very good place in being able to make advanced custom commands.
-.
-If you are able to understand everything in this command, you are at a very good place in being able to make advanced custom commands.&#x20;

 Trigger type: `Command` Trigger: `avatar`